dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 ## 12. Configure **Component Governance** to track the `main` branch

+> **Note:** this step only applies to repositories that deploy to cloud and have a required Component Governance setup due to SDL.
+> Your repository might not be and that's ok.

 Go to the internal AzDO mirror of your repository and configure **Component Governance** to track the right branch/pipeline.
 - Copy the settings from the `master` branch and set up tracking for `main`
 - Stop tracking the `master` branch